trackmania-rl/tmrl/readme/tuto_library.md

         https://github.com/openai/spinningup/tree/master/spinup/algos/pytorch/sac
         """
-        o, a, r, o2, d = batch  # these tensors are collated on device pi, logp_pi = self.model.actor(o)
+        o, a, r, o2, d, _ = batch  # these tensors are collated on device
+        # note that we purposefully ignore the truncated signal ( _ )
+        # thus, our value estimator will not be affected by episode truncation
+        pi, logp_pi = self.model.actor(o)
         loss_alpha = None
         if self.learn_entropy_coef: